RelationalAI/rai-sdk-java/README.md

     mvn compile

+Run the tests.

+    mvn test

-Compile, package, run unit tests and install the SDK.
+Compile, package, run tests and install the SDK.

+    mvn install

 Note that `mvn install` is required to build and run the examples.

-    mvn install

-Compile and package without running unit tests.
+Compile and package without running tests.

     mvn install -DskipTests

-Run the unit tests.

-    mvn verify

 Remove all build output files from the repo.